 4. Swap your dishwasher tablets.

 Do yours come in a plastic tub or packet?
-We don’t need that over-packaging anymore.
+We don’t need that excess packaging anymore.
 Swap them for these, which work just as well, but come in recyclable cardboard boxes.

 5. Start composting your kitchen scraps (even in an apartment).

-Food waste in landfills is a major contributor to carbon emissions.
-You can compost the old-fashioned way yourself (if you have the space and the desire), or find a local pick-up service (and consider sharing with a neighbor to split costs), or use this counter-top composter machine.
+Food waste in landfills is a major contributor to climate change.
+You can compost the old-fashioned way yourself (if you have the space and the desire), or find a local pick-up service (and consider sharing with a neighbor to split costs), or use the counter-top composter machine we’ve used for years.

 6. Upgrade your laundry supplies.